Michelle has spent over 25 years helping clients manage their legal risk so that they can focus on their mission and key business objectives.

-Michelle is a member of the International Association of Privacy Professionals (IAPP), the Applied Research Ethics National Association, and the American Health Lawyers Association.
+Michelle is a member of the International Association of Privacy Professionals (IAPP) and the American Health Lawyers Association, and she serves on the Board of Directors of Qualidigm.
 She also is former chair of the Advisory Committee on Patient Privacy and Security to the State of Connecticut's Health Information and Technology Exchange.

 - University of Connecticut School of Law (J.D., 1993)